lukassobotik/personal-website/README.md

 ### Overview
 This is my portfolio website where you can find my projects or places to contact me.
-I use it to showcase my projects, job experience, and anything related to my profession.
-I also store other files like my resume there.
+It's used to showcase my projects, job experience, and anything related to my profession.
+It also stores other files like my resume there.
 It is built with TypeScript, Next.js, and React and is hosted on Vercel.